 2. According to some teachers, Enlightenment has several progressive states.
 There appear to be at least three states once the condition referred to as Enlightenment or Self-realization is entered.
 The first of these is accompanied by experiences of what some call Void Consciousness, a state described as Pure Being.
 It is suggested that many think this is the end state, and thinking this constrains any further progress.
 This may be followed by experiences of what is called God (or Christ) Consciousness, a state described as sense of Divine-Love.
 Finally, there may be experiences of what is called Unity Consciousness, a state described as being Love-Bliss (see charts of states here)

 This third state is one in which it is said that one comes to the full recognition that one is an integral aspect of an indivisible whole.
 There is a direct understanding that this whole is Source Consciousness – the ground of all being and unconditional love.

-In an earlier piece on the brain and meditation, I discussed what in neuroscience is called the “default mode network.”
+In the above, I discussed what in neuroscience is called the “default mode network.”
 In that section, I relabeled the default network as the “relaxed attention network” (RAN) and the alternate state as the “focused attention network” (FAN).
-Below are excerpts from that section that review my hypothesis about the function of the “default network” or “relaxed attention network (RAN).”
+To review part of the above discussion: